r-kan/BUFFY/README.md

     buffy -src my_file_dir -dst /my_backup/ -dst s3://my_backup_bucket
 ```

-It can be painful due to various aspects of expense, if we back up more than requirement.
+It can be bad due to various aspects of expense, if we back up more than requirement.
 BUFFY provides a set of simple yet flexible functions to specify the backup target.
 For example, you can tell BUFFY to back up file
 * with certain extension name